-The Permanent Mission of the Republic of Cyprus to the OSCE presents its compliments to the Permanent Missions and Delegations of all participating States to the OSCE and to the Conflict Prevention Center and in accordance with FSC Decision 2/09 has the honor to submit Cyprus's response to the Questionnaire on the Code of Conduct on Politico-Military aspects of Security.
+The Permanent Mission of the Republic of Cyprus to the OSCE, presents its compliments to the Permanent Missions and Delegations of all participating States to the OSCE and to the Conflict Prevention Center and in accordance with FSC Decision 2/09, has the honor to submit the response of the Republic of Cyprus to the Questionnaire on the Code of Conduct on Politico-military Aspects of Security.

-The Permanent Mission of the Republic of Cyprus avails itself of this opportunity to renew to all Permanent Missions and Delegations of the participating States to the OSCE and to the Conflict Prevention Center, the assurances of its highest consideration.
+The Permanent Mission of the Republic of Cyprus avails itself of this opportunity to renew to all Permanent Missions and Delegations of the participating States and to the Conflict Prevention Center, the assurances of its highest consideration.

-To: -Permanent Missions and Delegations of all participating States to the OSCE

--Conflict Prevention Centre
+To: -Permanent Missions and Delegations of all Participating States to the OSCE -Conflict Prevention Centre